Sterile neutrino Dark Matter in the minimal Dirac Seesaw: Introduction

 Despite these challenges, sterile neutrinos remain attractive dark matter candidates due to the simplicity of the underlying framework.
 This has motivated the exploration of alternative production scenarios.
 A well-known example is the Shi–Fuller mechanism~\cite{Shi:1998km}, where resonant active–sterile oscillations occur in the presence of a large lepton asymmetry in the early Universe.
 This mechanism relaxes the constraints on the mixing angle, but typically requires a significant degree of degeneracy among heavy sterile neutrinos.
 Other possibilities include scenarios with neutrino self-interactions~\cite{DeGouvea:2019wpf,Berryman:2022hds,Astros:2023xhe}, production from the decay of singlet scalar fields~\cite{Petraki:2007gq,Merle:2013wta,Adulpravitchai:2014xna,Merle:2015oja}, and non-standard cosmological histories with late-time entropy injection that modify the relic abundance~\cite{Hansen:2017rxr}.

 Within the conventional Type-I seesaw, sterile neutrinos can also be produced through the decays of SM gauge bosons and the Higgs boson~\cite{Datta:2021elq}.
 The corresponding production rates are governed by Yukawa couplings, which simultaneously set the active–sterile mixing angles responsible for their radiative decays.
 Requiring the DM candidate to remain cosmologically stable, together with the stringent bounds from X-ray observations, typically forces these Yukawa couplings to be extremely small, strongly suppressing this production channel.
+Nevertheless, thermal effects in the plasma can partially enhance the production rates~\cite{Abada:2023mib}.

 An alternative possibility is that neutrinos are Dirac rather than Majorana particles.
 The continued non-observation of neutrinoless double beta decay ($0\nu\beta\beta$)~\cite{Jones:2021cga,Cirigliano:2022oqy,Dolinski:2019nrj} may point in this direction, as suggested by the black-box theorem~\cite{Schechter:1981bd}.
 In this case, neutrino mass generation requires mechanisms that forbid Majorana mass terms, typically through additional symmetries~\cite{Aranda:2013gga}.
 Such constructions include Dirac realizations of the Type-I~\cite{Ma:2014qra,Addazi:2016xuh,CentellesChulia:2016rms,Bonilla:2017ekt} and Type-II~\cite{Valle:2016kyz,Reig:2016ewy,Bonilla:2016zef} seesaw mechanisms.
 Moreover, due to the presence of additional parameters, Dirac seesaws do not typically require extremely large mediator masses, unlike Majorana seesaw models, to ensure the smallness of neutrino masses.
 Hence, having sterile neutrino masses at the scale required to explain DM ($\sim 100$ keV) is more natural.
 A particularly interesting feature of Dirac seesaw models is the presence of an additional mixing angle, $\theta_R$, associated with the right-handed neutrino sector.
 This parameter can contribute to sterile neutrino production via Higgs decays without directly affecting the radiative decay channel probed by X-ray observations.